 Is the recipe made with nutritious ingredients?
 The healthiest ingredients include fresh fruits and vegetables, lean meats and poultry, whole grains, low-fat dairy products and healthy fats like olive oil, nuts and avocados.
 Note: fats contain two times more calories per gram than proteins or carbohydrates, so it is important to keep portion sizes under control.

-Unhealthy ingredients include sugar, sodium, white flour, processed foods and saturated and trans-fats.
+Unhealthy ingredients include sugar, artificial sweeteners, high fructose corn syrup, sodium, white flour, processed foods and saturated and trans-fats.
 Trans-fatty acids occur naturally in meat and dairy products but can be artificially made (by hydrogenating oils) to boost the shelf life of some products.
 High trans-fat consumption has been linked to an increased risk for heart disease and certain cancers.
 Read labels, and avoid any products containing partially hydrogenated oils.
 In place of table salt, use herbs and spices to season recipes, and if needed, try all-natural sea salt.

-Here are some guidelines based on advice from the American Heart Association and the Mayo Clinic for a typical 2000 calorie-per-day diet.
+Here are some guidelines based on advice from the American Heart Association for a typical 2000 calorie-per-day diet.
 Remember to adjust values to your daily calories and divide by the number of meals you are eating per day to arrive at approximate amounts for each recipe.

 - Dietary cholesterol should not exceed 300 mg per day.